grafana/pyroscope/docs/sources/configure-client/language-sdks/go_push.md

 Pyroscope uses the standard `runtime/pprof` package to collect profiling data.
 Refer to [the official documentation](https://golang.org/doc/diagnostics#profiling) for details.

-## Before you Begin
+## Before you begin

-### Set Up a Pyroscope Server

-To capture and analyze profiling data, set up a Pyroscope server.
-This can be:
+To capture and analyze profiling data, you need either a hosted Pyroscope OSS server or a hosted Pryoscope instance with Grafana Cloud Profiles](/products/cloud/profiles-for-continuous-profiling/) (requires a free Grafana Cloud account).

-* A **local server** for development, or
-* A **remote server** for production use.

-For installation instructions, see our [Get Started]({{< relref "../../get-started" >}}) guide.

-### Using Grafana Cloud Profiles

-Grafana Cloud Profiles is a hosted Pyroscope service.
-It provides a fully managed Pyroscope server, so you don't have to worry about installing and maintaining your own server.
-It also provides a hosted Grafana instance for visualizing your profiling data.
-For more information, see [Grafana Cloud Profiles](/products/cloud/profiles-for-continuous-profiling/).

-To learn more about using the Pyroscope UI and flamegraphs, refer to [Ingest and analyze profile data]({{< relref "../../ingest-and-analyze-profile-data/pyroscope-ui" >}}).
+The Pyroscope server can be a local server for development or a remote server for production use.

 ## Configure the Go client

-To start profiling a Go application, you need to include our go module in your app:
+To start profiling a Go application, you need to include the Go module in your app:

 ```
 go get github.com/grafana/pyroscope-go
 ```

+{{% admonition type="note" %}}
-Note: If you'd prefer to use Pull mode you can do so using the [Grafana Agent]({{< relref "../grafana-agent" >}}).
+If you'd prefer to use Pull mode you can do so using the [Grafana Agent]({{< relref "../grafana-agent" >}}).
+{{% /admonition %}}

 Then add the following code to your application: